davidjeanwinkel/Quantitative/README.md

 library(tictoc)
 ```

 This is the README file for the experiment.
+The concepts and information presented in this repository are based on research results that are not commercially available.

 ``` r
 sessionInfo()